pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 #### asLong
-Gets variant value as long
+Gets a variant value as long.

 > `public` asLong(): number

 - **returns**: number - value as long.

-Sets variant value as long
+Sets a variant value as long

 > `public` asLong(value: number)